12 Movies To Inspire Christmas Wanderlust

 In case you need some suggestions, here is the FamiliesGo! list of 12 Days of Holiday Travel Movies.
+All but one stream on *Amazon Prime.
 If we missed your favorite, feel free to suggest it below.
+Check Common Sense Media for age recommendations if you aren’t sure.

 12 Travel -Theme Holiday Movies For Families